 Nonetheless, locative media uses mobile devices, which are communication technology the remediates previous media.
 So, it is central to distinguish between mass media, the logic in which old media operates, and post-mass media.
 Lemos (2010) defines mass media as “a centralize flow of information with an editorial control by big companies in the process of competition founded by advertising” (p.
 403).
 McCullough (2006) goes further and adds that mass media tent to imply disembodiment, causing distress for space and place as we conceived.

-Post-mass media, on the other hand, uses decentralized network to enable anyone to produce and distribute information.
+Post-mass media, on the other hand, use decentralized networks to enable anyone to produce and distribute information.
 It operates according to what Lemos calls three basic principles of cyberculture: release of emissions, bidirectional connection and reconfigurations of institutions and cultural industry.
-McCullough inquiries, “what happens when media become embodied in access, spatial in operations, and place based in content?
+McCullough inquiries, “what happens when media become embodied in access, spatial in operations, and place-based in content?
 In particular, what happens when information technology moves out beyond the desktop into the sites and situations of everyday urban life?
 What does it mean to apply ‘locative’ media [in the urban space]?” (p.
 26).

 “The information territory changes the place because all places are dependent on the synergy between imaginary, subjective, corporeal, legal territories” (Lemos 2010, p.
 406).